 Tutorials on thinking about quantum entities

-The tutorials on thinking about quantum entities were developed at the University of Maryland and the University of Colorado, to support students in transforming their ontological conceptions about quantum phenomena: their sense of whether something is a particle, a wave, or some other kind of thing.
+The tutorials on thinking about quantum entities were developed to support students in transforming their ontological conceptions about quantum phenomena: their sense of whether something is a particle, a wave, or some other kind of thing.
 In addition, the tutorials are intended to support students’ metacognitive awareness of their own ontological conceptions: thinking about their own thinking, and deciding which ontologies to use when.

-This work is supported by NSF-DUE 13-22734 and 13-23129.
+This work is supported by NSF-DUE 13-22734, 13-23129, 16-25797, and 16-25824.